 The couple had just gotten married and Lowe received the news via text message while the couple were on their honeymoon in Florida.

-, Lowe said, "After she saw me Facebook page, she found out that I was in a same-sex marriage and she should not do my cake."
+Speaking to ABC, Lowe said, “After she saw me Facebook page, she found out that I was in a same-sex marriage and she should not do my cake.”